Research agency Deltares conducts source research on dinoterb

 • Data analysis

-• The use and possible dispersal routes of dinoterb (how can it get into surface water?
-Via air, water, sediment or otherwise).
+• The use and possible routes of distribution of dinoterb (how can it end up in surface water?
+Via the air, water, sediment, or other means).

 A report with preliminary conclusions is expected in September.
-The report will also contain a recommendation for follow-up research.
-This mainly involves sampling to test and, if necessary, adjust the preliminary conclusions.
-Taking water and sediment samples does not make sense until the report with preliminary conclusions is ready, because a hypothesis is needed for targeted sampling.
-For example, if the source investigation shows that the elevated values are due to soil disturbance, then different samples should be taken than if it is "free" in the surface water or if recent contamination is considered the cause.
+The report will also contain recommendations for follow-up research.
+This mainly concerns sampling to test the preliminary conclusions and adjust them if necessary.
+Taking water and waterbed samples only makes sense once the report with preliminary conclusions is ready, because a hypothesis is needed in order to carry out targeted sampling.
+If, for example, the source investigation shows that the elevated values are the result of soil disturbance, then different samples must be taken than if the substance occurs 'freely' in the surface water or if recent pollution is seen as the cause.